smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/production/INSTALL.md

 C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifDatabase\Postgres\psql_scripts>
 ```

-4. Installation By Hand
+# 4. Installation By Hand

 This assumes that your database team will not run the *rif40_database_install.bat* script as an Administrator, so they will have to run:
 *rif40_production_creation.sql* as a database administrator or run the commands manually in it, and then do the same for
 *rif40_production_user.sql* to create a user, also as an administrator.
 The RIF must have a *rif40* schema account; although the password can be set to gibberish.
 There are no restrictions as to the database name (other than it being valid)

-4.1 Creating the Database
+## 4.1 Creating The Database

 * Change "mydatabasename" to the name of your database, e.g. *sahsuland*;
 * Change "mybackuppath" to the path to the supplied backup file, e.g. *C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifDatabase\SQLserver\production*